 Add 1/4 cup chopped roasted green chiles or jalapeños to the loaf mixture if you like the meatloaf spicy.

-Use chipotle chili powder and salsa for a smoky Mexican taste.
+Use gluten-free chipotle chili powder and salsa for a smoky Mexican taste.

 I made this when I was avoiding eggs, so I omitted them; this works if you keep the add-ins diced fine, keep the mixture moist, and allow the loaf to set for 15 minutes before slicing.
 If you enjoy eggs, add a beaten free-range organic egg to this recipe.